Diane Gamboa: Career and Work

+Gamboa's work was included in Xican-a.o.x.
+Body, a heavily studied group exhibition on the experiences, contributions and collaborations of Chicano artists in contemporary culture with artworks from the 1960s to the present times.
+The show traveled from the Cheech Marin Center for Chicano Art & Culture at the Riverside Art Museum, California, to the Pérez Art Museum Miami, Florida.

 ASCO, Punk and Paper Fashion

 In the early ‘80s, she photographically documented the East Los Angeles punk rock scene.
 From 1980 to 1987, she was a member of ASCO, a conceptual multi-media performance art group.
 Gamboa appeared in performances and also created costumes and makeup concepts that "shaped the group's look."

 Gamboa organized numerous site-specific "Hit and Run" paper fashion shows which were "created as easily disposable street wear."
 Her fascination with paper fashion can be traced to an ASCO fashion show organized by in 1982 by member Gronk, where he insisted all entries must be made of paper.
 Her paper fashion shows disrupted the activities of people on the street, blurring the lines between art and everyday life.
 Gamboa's creation of paper fashion is both the realization of childhood dreams of glamor and a commentary on the disposable nature of high fashion.

 The "easily disposable streetwear" became quite popular and some designs were collected by museums.
 Gamboa created more than 75 different fashions, ranging from dresses, purses and cross-gender outfits.
 Her paper fashions make "clear that creativity is restricted only by the tools and the labor that are economically within reach...they exhibit longing for more fulfilling and creative social intercourse."
 However, while there is a desire to play out the glamorous nature of fashion, Gamboa's work also comments on the gendered nature of the fashion industry and the erotic norms of clothing.